go to site President

 Sadly Ms. Harper passed on September 11, 2017.
 We will miss her and are forever grateful for her service and commitment to Georgia Legal Services Program.

 Ms. Harper was long involved with the Georgia Clients Council in the Waynesboro/Augusta area.
 She served on the statewide board of the GCC for many years and was the state Secretary.
 She was also a community activist and leader and connected her GCC work with service to seniors through the local Area Agency on Aging.
 In 2012, she was named a Champion of Justice by GLSP.

 Macon Coalition to End Homelessness

 Ms. Littleton is an activist for equal access to healthcare in her Eastside Athens neighborhood and is one of eight recent graduates of the Athens Health Network’s Community Health Partner Program, an eight-week course that teaches residents about common health issues such as diabetes, high blood pressure, family planning and asthma.

-Michael N. Loebl
+go to link Michael N. Loebl

 Augusta Bar Association